 The Use of Digital Platforms to Adapt to Digital Transformation

-Some organizations fear digital disruption and the resulting loss of value of digital transformation, and they try to combat it.
+Some organizations fear digital disruption and the resulting loss of value and they try to combat it.
 But disruption is a reality, and society must evolve.
-Organizations can navigate the challenges and complexities of digital transformation by structuring a digital transformation strategy that forecasts disruptions and uses digital platforms.
+Organizations can navigate the challenges and complexities of digital transformation by structuring a digital transformation strategy that forecasts and embraces disruptions and uses digital platforms to their advantage.

 Forecasting Digital Disruption

-Predictions are already coming out with important post-pandemic scenarios.
-Businesses should stay up to date to mitigate concerns about digital disruption, then use their research to create a digital transformation strategy that uses digital platforms.
+Predictions are already being made that explore post-pandemic scenarios.
+Businesses should stay up to date to mitigate concerns about digital disruption, then use their research to create a digital transformation strategy for their organization that takes advantage of digital platforms.